Protecting

 Set of 4.
 Minature.
 Ex Nursery West country UK.
 Typical English Bell Glass shape Ref TGEW p50 Glass cloches first used in France 1600 then 1629 in England.
 1677 Square cloches.
 1600’s Cold Frames used also from old windows.
 Loudons Art of Gardening 1950 shows Bell Glasses or ‘Crystal Bells’ from 3 inches to 8 inches in diameter.
 Corry & Co Trade price list of 1931 sold these as ‘Propagating Glasses’ in 6, 7, 8, 9, 10, 11, and 12 inches.

+English C1945.
+Designed for Chase during the war.
+Sold from circa 1945.
 Square Handlight by Chase.
-UK.
+Book ‘Cloche Gardening by J Chase first published 1948.
+Held here in the collection.
 5 inches square.
 4.5 inches high.
 Subimage compares with 6 inch size.

 Please contact us if you require further information.